Renewable energy, fossil fuels, and nuclear energy all fall under their own category when it comes to energy supply and consumption.

 * Energy sources like coal plants and other high polluting or high emitting energy sources are starting to become more expensive as pollutant control systems are required and pollution taxes and penalties are applied.

-Wholesale Price Of Electricity (For Consumers)
+Price Of Electricity (For Consumers)

-Wholesale price of electricity is price for the end consumer of the electricity, as opposed to the cost to supply the energy source/to produce a unit of electricity (when considering all ths supply costs).
+Price of electricity is price for the end consumer of the electricity, as opposed to the cost to supply the energy source/to produce a unit of electricity (when considering all ths supply costs).

-Like cost, it can be difficult to assign a definite number to wholesale price because of different variables, and because costs can differ altogether, but also relatively (to other energy sources), in different countries and states/provinces.
+Like cost, it can be difficult to assign a definite number to retail price because of different variables, and because costs can differ altogether, but also relatively (to other energy sources), in different countries and states/provinces.